csdms-spring-school-2022/deltas/README.md

-# deltas
+# Deltas
 Repository for the delta group at the 2022 CSS.
+Our group is interested in understanding how upstream damming influences delta development via chanegs to sediment composition and hydrograph shape.
+To answer this phenomenon we are utilizing pyDeltaRCM, a python based implmement of the delta reduced complexity model.
+We will then create a tutorial notebook for students to reproduce our results.